drdk/dr-svg-sprites/README.md

 #### options.spriteElementPath
 Type: `String` or glob pattern

-Either the path a fodler containing the elements - or a glob pattern (string or array of strings) that matches the elements - to be sprited.
+Either the path a folder containing the elements - or a glob pattern (string or array of strings) that matches the elements - to be sprited.

 #### options.spritePath
 Type: `String`